In the Brecon Beacons National Park in the UK is the beautifully situated mountain of Pen y Fan. I’ll give you 5 reasons to climb Pen Y Fan.

 When you have made your way up your chosen route, and come to land that is a little flatter, you are greeted with sweeping views of luscious green.
 On a clear day, you might be able to see the Bristol Channel, as well as Carmarthen Bay and Exmoor.

 Owned by the National Trust, Pen y Fan has become a mountain that is thriving.
 The National Trust realised they needed to protect Pen y Fan, because over 350,000 years walkers tread the slopes every year.
 This has created erosion over the years to the footpaths and wildlife.
 Their help has allowed them to make sure water runs safely down the mountain, as well as keeping plants alive for wildlife to graze.
+Wildlife spotted at Pen y Fan include sheep, Great Grey Shrike and it has become a great place for bird watching.

 Climbing Pen y Fan is a great activity to do with friends, partners, family or on your own.
 The walk is an hour or so up, and then, of course, it takes the same amount to walk down.
 On a sloping gradient, the walk is great for your health and fitness.
 You’re exercising whilst enjoying the views!